 Each elementary school presents a Winter Concert and a Spring Concert.
 Please check your building’s calendar for dates.

 There is no fee to participate in North Allegheny's Elementary Instrumental Music program.
-The only cost involved is renting an instrument from a vendor, buying the lesson book, and extra supplies (reeds, valve oil, shoulder rests, rosin, strings).
+The only cost involved is renting an instrument from a vendor and buying the lesson book and supplies (reeds, valve oil, shoulder rests, rosin, strings).
 For any instrument rental/purchase questions, please contact the recommended instrument vendors.